At the end of this learning unit, the student is able to :

 Exercises: SAS and R programming exercises.
 Case studies with SPSS or JMP software.

-Computer-based examination: Solving basic statistical case studies with SAS Enterprise Guide and SPSS (or JMP) software, SAS programming and R.
+Computer-based examination (if the sanitary situation allows it).
+Solving basic statistical case studies with SAS Enterprise Guide and SPSS (or JMP) software, SAS programming and R.

 Please note that the required work must be carried out during the first quarter of the year according to a schedule that will be communicated to you at the beginning of the course.
 In the event of failure to submit a work, the student will have 0 on his first pass of the exam.
 However, with the teacher's permission, he or she may be able to take an additional question to catch up on his or her score from the second time he or she passes the exam.
 His request to re-score the work should be made BEFORE the start of the examination session and will only be considered if the work has not been returned or is missed (less than 50%).